Barracuda Championship Winners and History

 Unlike regular golf play, the winner of a Stableford tournament is the one with the MOST points.
 The advantage of Stableford Scoring is that it encourages aggressive play.
 Note that the reward for a birdie or better significantly outweigh the penalty for a bogey or worse.

-The Stableford System last was used on the PGA Tour at the 2006 International.
+The Stableford System last was also on the PGA Tour at The International, which ran from 1986 – 2006.

 Barracuda is a network security company.